JGCRI/gcam-doc/dev-guide/review.md

 #### Pull request

 After the coding changes are complete, a pull request should be opened either on GitHub (external developers) or on stash (internal developers).
 Please ensure your developments follow the [GCAM style](style.html) and that the description of your pull request is meaningful.
-Note that opening the pull request will automatically trigger the [GCAM testing framework](test_framework.html) which will ensure GCAM builds and runs on Windows and Linux and users can launch the validation runs.
+Note that opening the pull request on stash will automatically trigger the [GCAM testing framework](test_framework.html) which will ensure GCAM builds and runs on Windows and Linux and users can launch the validation runs.

 ### The Review